-Zoology is the study of animal life, from whole animals and populations through tissues to their cells and molecular structures.
+Zoology is the study of animal life, from whole animals and populations through to tissues, their cells and molecular structures.

 Programme in detail